danthienphuc/lottie-downloader/README.md

-# 🎪 Lottie Assets Extractor - Chrome Extension
+# 🎪 Lottie Assets Manager - Chrome Extension

 Chrome extension to extract and manage Lottie animation asset links from LottieFiles websites.

+## ✨ New: Tab Manager Interface

+**No more popup!** Extension now opens a dedicated tab manager:
+- Click extension icon → Opens full-page manager in new tab
+- **Scans all open LottieFiles tabs** - No more empty results!
+- Choose specific tabs to extract from or extract from all tabs
+- **Cached results** - Data persists for 1 hour across sessions
+- Downloads continue running even if you close the manager tab
+- Better UI/UX with full-page layout and tab selection
+- Auto-focus existing manager tab if already open

-## ✨ Features
+## 🔍 Features

 ### 🔍 Extraction
 - Automatically detects .lottie and .json files